 Note: OpenGeoHub Summer school will be held week after the FOSS4G conference (Bucharest, 26–30 August 2019).

-The registrations fees for this Summer School will be in the range 400–500 EUR.
+The registrations fees for this Summer School full course fee is EUR 490.
+This covers costs of course materials, lectures, lunch and dinners, coffee breaks, local transportation and social events, on a non-profit basis.
 Registration fees cover costs of using facilities, lunch and coffee breaks, administration costs, local travel costs, and costs of travel and accommodation for lecturers.
-Participants from ODA countries (employed by an organization or company in ODA-listed country) and full-time students (not under work contract as University assistant or similar) typically receive a subsidized price.
+Participants from ODA countries (employed by an organization or company in ODA-listed country) and/or full-time students (not under work contract as University assistant or similar) have a right on reduced fee of EUR 370.